 Maxwell Sno-Park

-Maxwell Loop to Mountain View & South Maxwell Shelters
+Maxwell Loop to Mountain View & South Maxwell Shelter

-Approximate hike time: 3 hours 10 minutes w/ an average pace of 2.3 mph
+Approximate hike time: 4 hours 3 minutes w/ an average pace of 1.8 mph (the entire loop)

 Difficulty: Moderate